 But if you’re into the dairy-free situation?
 Read on!

-How to Make Vegan Pumpkin Spice Cold Brew
+How to Make Vegan Pumpkin Cream Cold Brew

 Gather your ingredients.
 We’re looking at a super-easy combo that can be 100% store-bought if you’d rather (and personally, I’d often rather).
 We’ve got the cold brew itself – go for homemade if you like, or find one of the fine premade versions at your local grocery store.